lonelydomino/chat-app/README.md

 - Socket.io for real-time communication
 - Tailwind CSS for the beautiful styling
 - Framer Motion for smooth animations
-- MongoDB and Redis for data storage
+- MongoDB for persistent data storage

 ---